 Welfare Benefits update: Coronavirus

-The Law Centre is still open and while we can’t offer face to face appointments at the moment our specialist solicitor is still available to assist if you have a legal problem with benefits.
+The Law Centre is still open but unfortunately we can’t offer face to face appointments at the moment.

 After you’ve claimed Universal Credit and verified your identity there is usually a wait until your first payment.
 The reason for this is that Universal Credit is paid monthly in arrears.
 The months are split into ‘Assessment Periods’ and start from the date of your claim.

 For example, if you claim on the 8th of the month then your ‘Assessment Period’ will run from the 8th of one month to the 7th of the next.
 Your payments are then normally paid a week after the end of your ‘Assessment Period’.